fandsome/nakama-demo-corps/README.md

-# NAKAMA DEMO
+# NAKAMA DEMO CORPS

-Demo to learn contents of Nakama.
-Put warriors and attack with each other.
+Put warriors to fight with each other.
+Using [Nakama](https://github.com/heroiclabs/nakama) and Unity 5

 1. Register and Login
 1. Enter room and send topic